Trump Administration's 3 Biggest Ideas For Lowering Drug Prices

 "This pen," he said, "has a lot of power."

-And he said he's prepared to use it.
+And he said he is prepared to use it.

 Azar was making the point that in the area of drug prices, the head of HHS — which runs the Medicare and Medicaid programs and buys about $130 billion in prescription drugs each year — can make a lot of changes in the pharmaceutical market.
 And he doesn't need congressional approval to do it.

-He's got plans to use that pen to change how Medicare and Medicaid pay for medications and how the Food and Drug Administration goes about approving drugs for marketing.
+He's got plans to use that pen to change the way Medicare and Medicaid pay for medications and how the Food and Drug Administration goes about approving drugs for marketing.

 Lots of the ideas are wonky and esoteric, but analysts say some could make a big difference over the long term.

-So here are three of the big ideas Azar laid out Monday, three days after President Trump unveiled a blueprint to lower the cost of prescription drugs that was criticized for being light on substance.
+Here are three of the big ideas Azar laid out Monday, three days after President Trump unveiled a blueprint to lower the cost of prescription drugs that was criticized for being light on substance.

 Azar's most ambitious initiative would ban pharmacy benefit managers — the companies that administer prescription drug plans for insurance companies or employers – from negotiating discounts with drugmakers as a percentage of list prices.